caltechlibrary/cait/README.md

-# aspace
+# cait

-[aspace](https://github.com/caltechlibrary/aspace) is a set of utilities written in the [Go](http://golang.org) language that work with and augment the [ArchivesSpace](http://archivesspace.org) API.
+[cait](https://github.com/caltechlibrary/cait) is a set of utilities written in the [Go](http://golang.org) language that work with and augment the [ArchivesSpace](http://archivesspace.org) API.

-+ aspace - a command line utility for ArchivesSpace interaction (basic CRUD operations and export)
++ cait - a command line utility for ArchivesSpace interaction (basic CRUD operations and export)
-+ aspacepage - a simple static page generator based on export ArchivesSpace content
++ caitpage - a simple static page generator based on export ArchivesSpace content
-+ aspaceindexer - for indexing exported JSON structures with [Bleve](https://github.com/blevesearch/bleve)
++ caitindexer - for indexing exported JSON structures with [Bleve](https://github.com/blevesearch/bleve)
-+ aspacesearch - a web service providing public search services and content browsing
++ caitsearch - a web service providing public search services and content browsing
 + xlsximporter - a tool for turning Excel spreadsheets in .xlsx format into JSON files suitable for importing into ArchivesSpace

 ## Requirements